notofonts/noto-docs/src/website/use.md

 ## Use Noto fonts on the web

-To use the Noto fonts on your website, select the Noto fonts for the writing systems that your website text will be using.
+To use Noto fonts on your website, select the Noto fonts for the writing systems that your website text will be using.
 Add the code that Google Fonts creates to your HTML, and specify the Noto font families in your CSS.

 When readers visit your website, their browsers will automatically download the selected Noto **web fonts** from the Google Fonts servers, and your website text will be shown in those fonts.
 Google Fonts will automatically deliver the fonts in the best format suitable for the reader’s browser.